 - British Restaurateurs Daniel Opoku-Baah and Khamisi McKenzie Remain Authentic, Defy Odds

-- Donna Richardson and Mama LaVerne’s New Comfort Food Mix Offering Hits Homes
+- Donna Richardson and Mama LaVerne’s Food Mixes Offer Comfort at Home

-Morris was earning her MBA at Morton University and in the thick of management projects and government contracts.
+Morris was earning her MBA at The Wharton School of the University of Pennsylvania and in the thick of management projects and government contracts.
 But she had an itching to create something else and knew just who to reach out to.

 With Morris residing in Atlanta and Delica in Maryland, they initially started with a phone call.
 This conversation later led to them creating their vision board.